 Sue laboured through the night, and through Christmas morning,

 “What about the turkey dinner?”
 We asked the nurse!
 We were in luck, Christmas dinner was on the menu!
 Food is still a priority, even during giving birth!

 Later that day I would be delivered my best birthday present ever!

 Our beautiful son Harry was born early evening on Christmas Day.
 What a Christmas present!
 What a birthday present!

 However, Unlike the Dickens story we didn’t get to feast on a turkey dinner this Christmas after all.
 Funnily enough we missed it while Sue was giving birth, but we were not left completely disappointed, the nurses found us a turkey sandwich to share.
 Maybe I should have called this the story of a baby and a half a turkey sandwich?

 There is a magic of Christmas.

-This Christmas ended my year of cancer, but it also set into motion every Christmas to come…
+Christmas 2012 marked the end of my year of cancer, but it also set into motion every Christmas to come…

 Read more stories at Live better with cancer.